Hippo CEO expects NYSE listing to fuel better home insurance

 By Alwyn Scott

-NEW YORK (Reuters) -Hippo Holdings Inc wants to change homeowners' insurance by using customer data to make it faster and easier to get coverage, Hippo's chief executive said in an interview.
+NEW YORK (Reuters) - Hippo Holdings Inc wants to change homeowners' insurance by using customer data to make it faster and easier to get coverage, Hippo's chief executive said in an interview.

 The company, which has a $5 billion valuation and went public through a blank-check company on Tuesday, is among a slew of "insurtech" listings that are trying to pry business from established insurers.